savonet/book/workflow.md

 Full workflow of a radio station
 ================================

-TODO: follows essentially [the introductory chapter](#chap:quickstart), but gives much more details
+This chapter essentially follows [the introductory chapter](#chap:quickstart), but gives much more details about techniques and parameters one can use to achieve his goals.

 Sound inputs
 ------------